motion/orbit/next.md

 # now

+* script to clean electron after build:
+  * do a clean/insall
+  * npm dedupe (verify this works)
+  * investigate if puppeteer can use Chrome.app
+    * or if it has a smaller version of chromium it can use (can it share w electron?)
+  * remove @mcro/api/node_modules/leveldown (and other pouch stuff being installed)
+  * remove dup crawler
+    * rm -r ./node_modules/@mcro/api/node_modules/@mcro/crawler
+  * remove puppeteer 2 extra chromes:
+  * rm this big file
+    * rm -r ./node_modules/@mcro/crawler/node_modules/.cache
+  * rm devDependencies of @mcro/electron (and api)
 * finish oauth window popup controller
   * API: watch for oauth finish => AS: close offscreen window
 * peek window that tracks next to main window